Urelu

 Urelu is a small town in Sri Lanka.
 It is located within Northern Province.
 Urelu is located south of Punnalaikkadduvan, west of Achchelu east of Chunnakam and north of Urumbrai.
+In 2012, Urelu had a population of 3,286.

+Thileepan, a member of the Liberation Tigers of Tamil Eelam who went on hunger strike on 15 September 1987 until his death 11 days later, was born in Urelu.